Short Bio

 His latest project published in book form, The Mara, published also by The Natural History Museum (London), is an attempt to have the viewer feel what is it like to be intimate with wild animals and thereby feel a primeval connection.
 This distinctive style of photography is characterized by an unusual perspective that serves to impart immediacy, intimacy, involvement, and inclusion.
 The viewer might as well be immersed in the private space of a wild animal, mentally, emotionally, and intellectually, breathing the special air of the wild.

-Anup's latest book with his wife, Fiona Rogers, is 'Face to Face with The Great Apes' published by teNeues.
+Anup's latest book, co-authored with his wife, Fiona Rogers, is 'Face to Face with The Great Apes' published by teNeues.
 It has a German edition in addition to the English edition.

 Awards